FigSystems/dpt/doc/spec.md

 # Command line usage

 Covers the basics of fpkg’s command line usage.
+Do note that fpkg NEEDS to be installed SUID.

 ## fpkg install/add [package(s)]